wyoibc/r4grads/README.md

 ## 1. How do I prepare for the modules?

-0. **Make sure you fill out [this quick survey](https://forms.gle/upHN4EvrWpVQmX7F7).
-It will help us tailor the contents to suit your needs.**

 1. Get a free [GitHub account](https://github.com).
 Once you login to your account, navigate to [this repository](https://github.com/wyoibc/r4grads) and click on ``Watch`` button in